ericphanson/SDPAFamily.jl/docs/src/issues.md

 ## Presolve

 The usefulness of our `presolve` routine is demonstrated in [Using presolve](@ref).
-However, our `presolve` subroutine does not utilize any tools more powerful than naïve Gaussian elimination and it has limitations.
+However, our `presolve` subroutine simply uses naïve Gaussian elimination and has its limitations.
 At its core, the `reduce!` method takes in a sparse matrix where each row is a linearized constraint matrix and apply Gaussian elimination with pivoting to identify the linear independence.
-This process is not numerically stable as the rounding errors accumulate as we progress.
-Therefore, we cannot guarantee that all linear dependent entries will be identified.
+This process is not numerically stable, and we cannot guarantee that all linear dependent entries will be identified.

 This is demonstrated in the following example.
 We explicitly construct a matrix with linearly dependent rows.
 However, due to its numerical instability, we can only identify a subset of them.

 ```@repl convex
 M = sprand(100, 20000, 0.03);